gemini-hlsw/ocs/bundle/edu.gemini.pot/doc/GhostEstimates.md

 For the most part GHOST uses PWFS2 for guiding.
 To make AGS effective though, we need to implement vignetting support for GHOST and the PWFS2 probe arm.

 ### P2 - OT Browser Support

 Search capability.
 Needs input from science.

+### P2 - GHOST-specific Phase 2 Checks

+* Error if two targets in dual-target mode are not far enough (at least 84 arcseconds) or else too far (7 arcmins or more) apart.

+* Warn for explicit OIWFS guiding enabled on for dim targets.

+* Error when using offset positions in dual-target mode

+### P2 - GHOST overhead calculations

+* Details from science TBD.